H2CK/webtrees/README.md

 ## Update Functionality

 This docker image is based on Ubuntu.
 On each start of the container an update of the used Ubuntu packages could be performed.
 Due to the running update it might take a little longer until the application webtrees is available.
-This auto-update functionality has (now) to be activated explicitely (-e UPDATE_ON_START=TRUE).
+This auto-update functionality has (now) to be activated explicitly (-e UPDATE_ON_START=TRUE).

 ## Persistent storage of data

 Configuration and media files should be stored outside the container.
-Therefor you should create two directories that are mapped to the container internal directories /var/www/html/data and /var/www/html/media.
+Therefor you should create a directories that is mapped to the container internal directory /var/www/html/data.
 In the container apache is running under user www-data [33] (group www-data[33]).
-Both directories must therfore be read- and writable for this user.
+The directory must therfore be read- and writable for this user.
 If this is not possible you can use the alternative and use the parameter GROUP_ID to inform the container about the group that has read and write access to those folders.

 ## Database